 All these people will take your concerns seriously and keep them confidential if you wish.

 If you don't feel you are ready to speak to someone face to face just yet, then you can find lots of information online.
 You can find lots of help, support and advice from the following places.

 Childline is the UK's free helpline for children and young people.
-It provides confidential telephone counselling service for any child with a problem.
-Call the free 24 hour helpline, tel: 0800 1111.
+It provides a confidential counselling service for any child with a problem.
+To contact Childline you can chat online or call the free helpline, tel: 0800 1111.

 If you have suffered a bereavement or other traumatic event in your life, this can sometimes lead to depression or anxiety.
-Find out where to go for emotional support and counselling.
+Find out where to go for bereavement support.

 First Steps Derbyshire is Derbyshire's only eating disorders charity.
 The charity supports people all over Derbyshire and the surrounding areas who are affected by eating difficulties and disorders; this includes parents, partners and families.

 Watch First Steps' short film about eating disorders and stigma.

 Derbyshire's specialist weight management service, Live Life Better Derbyshire, can also help people to tackle bad eating habits, over eating and excess weight.

 Safe Speak is Relate Derby and Southern Derbyshire's counselling service for people aged from 9 to 19 and living in Derbyshire.
 It works in selected schools and other places across the county and is free and confidential.
 You can get in touch with the service by calling, tel: 0800 093 5264 or 01332 349301.

 Rise Aboveoffers help for young people on how to deal with personal and emotional issues.
 It's aimed at 11 to 16 year olds and tackles topics such as puberty, relationships, alcohol, self-harm, smoking, contraceptive choices, drugs, body confidence, peer pressure and mental health.